MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-2.md

 ### Deploy your [ASP.net](https://www.asp.net/) App Changes (optional)

-Now if you want to publish the application on Azure follow this steps or continue locally using IIS and go to the [next lab](lab-part-3.md).
+Now if you want to publish the application on Azure follow these steps or continue locally using IIS and skip to the next step.

 **Important!** you will need an Azure account to use Azure services, if don't have any you can create for free in [Azure](https://azure.microsoft.com/en-us/free/).
 For more information you can follow this small tutorial: [How to create up a new Microsoft Azure account.](https://www.acronis.com/en-us/articles/create-microsoft-azure-account/)